RedHatProductSecurity/trestle-bot/actions/README.md

 ## Adding a New Action

-Contributors should limit the exposure of actions to workspace management and checks.
+Contributors should scope trestle-bot actions to workspace management and checks.
 To add a new action:

 1. Create an entrypoint script for the action in the `trestlebot/entrypoints` directory.
 2. Create a new directory in the `trestlebot/actions` directory.